Oprah Has a New Coronavirus Show on Apple TV+

 [Oprah and Prince Harry Apple TV+ Show ‘Could Save Lives‘]

 The show is called OprahTalks Covid-19.
 I wonder if we might see this branding used in the future for a talk show on Apple TV+.
 Despite being a big-name signing to the service, Oprah has not actually been used as much as I imagined she might be.
 However, to have her available at historic moments like this is undoubtedly a big deal for Apple.
+This show is available for free.

+“However, to have her available at historic moments like this is undoubtedly a big deal for Apple.”

+Well, if you value medical quackery and enthusiastically-delivered misinformation along with your celebrity touchy-feelies, she’s definitely a first choice.